mui/mui-x/docs/data/migration/migration-data-grid-v6/migration-data-grid-v6.md

 These changes were done for consistency, improved stability and to make room for new features.
 Described below are the steps needed to migrate from v6 to v7.

+## Update `@mui/material` package

+To have the option of using the latest API from `@mui/material`, the package peer dependency version has been updated to `^5.15.0`.
+It is a change in minor version only, so it should not cause any breaking changes.
+Please update your `@mui/material` package to this or a newer version.

 ## Run codemods

 The `preset-safe` codemod will automatically adjust the bulk of your code to account for breaking changes in v7.